anhaidgroup/py_labeler/docs/contributing.rst

 Some other important things to know about the docs:

-- The *py_entitymatching* documentation consists of two parts: the docstrings in the code itself and the docs in this folder ``py_entitymatching/docs/``.
+- The *magellan_labeler* documentation consists of two parts: the docstrings in the code itself and the docs in this folder ``magellan_labeler/docs/``.

   The docstrings provide a clear explanation of the usage of the individual functions, while the documentation in this folder consists of tutorial-like